challiday21/Brief-README-Angular/README.md

 To create a new structural directive `newStrDir`, the following command is executed on the command line :
 `ng generate directive newStrDir`.

-A structure directive can be embedded in the HTML template.
+A structure directive can be embedded in an HTML template.
 In the following, a `<div>` is created for each product in products(.ts) using a `for loop` :

 `<div *ngFor="let product of products">`
   `<h3>`